vtlim/permeability/ABF/README.md

    - From neighboring windows?

 3. Run ABF calculations.
-    a.
-The simulations obtain N number of samples per bin before applying the biasing force.
+    1. The simulations obtain N number of samples per bin before applying the biasing force.
        This isn't a separate calculation but is specified by the `fullSamples` parameter.
-    b.
-Run and extend each window as necessary, periodically checking *convergence* of `.hist.grad` files
+    2. Run and extend each window as necessary, periodically checking *convergence* of `.hist.grad` files
-    c.
-Extend each window with `updateBias` off. (vtl did not run)
+    3. Extend each window with `updateBias` off. (vtl did not run)
        This wasn't done in the referenced paper bc wasn't introduced until later (subdiffusion paper?)

 4. Stitch together PMF from the different windows.
-    a.
-Generate symbolic links for every window's last .count and .grad files in your working directory.
+    1. Generate symbolic links for every window's last .count and .grad files in your working directory.
-    b.
-Prepare namd input file.
+    2. Prepare namd input file.
 No MD steps are run, but it's just to call namd.
-    c.
-Prepare colvars input file.
+    3. Prepare colvars input file.
 Specify the files from step (a) for the `inputPrefix` line.
        Note that the namd user guide says the grid definition (min, max, width) can be changed.
-    d.
-Run the namd job: `namd merge.inp > merge.out`
+    4. Run the namd job: `namd merge.inp > merge.out`

 5. Calculate diffusivity using .traj files with DiffusionFusion.